Wire Transfer Fraud: how can you prevent it?

 And unfortunately, with this type of fraud, fund recovery is never guaranteed.
 If you’ve been scammed, it’s highly unlikely you’ll ever see this money again, and your odds diminish with each passing hour.

 However, when you’re a victim of online fraud, there is little you wouldn’t try to save your company.
-Here are the steps to take to try and get your funds back:
+Below are the detailed fraud recovery steps.

 Contact your bank